-Both Asian Beetles and Ladybugs have differences in their size, shape and facial markings.
+Both Asian Beetles and Ladybugs have differences in their size, shape, and facial markings.
 Lady buys have a bright red appearance with black spots while Asian beetles mostly vary from red to orange.
-Moreover, Asian beetles are slightly longer than lady bugs.
+Moreover, Asian beetles are slightly longer than ladybugs.

 But that’s not all, so join us as we discover exactly how to spot the differences between ladybugs and Asian beetles.

-Ladybug vs Asian Beetle: Color
+Ladybug vs. Asian Beetle: Color

 One of the easiest ways to tell ladybugs and Asian beetles apart is their color.
 Ladybugs are always bright red with black spots.
-The number of spots varies depending on the species, but one of the most common is the seven spot variety.
+The number of spots varies depending on the species, but one of the most common is the seven-spot variety.
 On the other hand, Asian beetles vary in color from red to orange.
 Additionally, Asian beetles have many spot patterns, but even sometimes do not have any spots on their wing covers.

-Ladybug vs Asian Beetle: Shape
+Ladybug vs. Asian Beetle: Shape

 Another difference between ladybugs and Asian beetles is their shape.
 Ladybugs typically have a rounded or oval appearance, which is apparent even across the shape of their head.
 However, while Asian beetles also have an oval appearance, they are slightly longer and have a pointed head and snout.

-Ladybug vs Asian Beetle: Head
+Ladybug vs. Asian Beetle: Head

 Along with their more pointed head, Asian beetles have noticeable markings.
-All Asian beetles have a dark marking on the white area behind their head which can be in the shape of a “M” or a “W”.
+All Asian beetles have a dark marking on the white area behind their head which can be in the shape of an “M” or a “W”.
 Sometimes this marking can be large and other times it can be tiny but it is always there on every Asian beetle.

-Ladybug vs Asian Beetle: Behavior
+Ladybug vs. Asian Beetle: Behavior